james-s-tayler/ComfyUI-Seans-OmniTag/README.md

 * **💎 True HD Ladder:** Support for resolutions from **256px** all the way to **1920px (1080p)**.
 It uses smart-aspect scaling to maintain quality without distorting your subjects.
 * **🧠 Multimodal Intelligence:** * **Visuals:** Powered by `Qwen2.5-VL` for hyper-detailed, clinical descriptions.
     * **Audio:** Powered by `OpenAI Whisper` to transcribe dialogue directly into your tags.

+    📐 Deep Dive: Resolution & Aspect Ratio Logic
+One of the most powerful features of Sean's OmniTag Processor is how it handles varied input sizes.
+Whether you are throwing 4K vertical TikToks or old 4:3 home movies at it, the node ensures the output is optimized for AI training.

+1. The "Smart Resize" System
+Instead of stretching or squashing your media, the node uses a Longest-Edge Scaling method.

+How it works: The node looks at your target_resolution (e.g., 768) and identifies which side of your image/video is the longest.

+The Math: It calculates a scaling factor based on that longest side and applies it to the entire frame.

+Result: If you set the resolution to 768:

+A 1920x1080 (Landscape) video becomes 768x432.

+A 1080x1920 (Portrait) video becomes 432x768.

+A 1024x1024 (Square) image becomes 768x768.

     *
 * **📂 Batch Workflow:** Point it at a folder of images or a single long-form video, and it will churn out paired `.png/.mp4` and `.txt` files ready for training.